"There's all sorts of stories where you think you've beaten the Final Boss, but then it just moves up to the next level!"

-The heroes seemed to have defeated the ultimate villian but then the audience realizes that the show is only in midseason (or as the title suggests, the first disc of a multi-disc RPG).
-He's not the final boss; he might look like it but he's defeated long before the story ends.
-They are the driving force in this early part but they are not the ultimate threat.
-The real villain, The Man Behind the Man, will show up later.
-This may lead to the plot being Hijacked by Ganon.
-This may also lead to You Can't Thwart Stage One.
+The heroes seemed to have defeated the ultimate villain but then the player realizes that they're on the first disc of a multi-disc RPG (or the audience realizes that the show is only in midseason).
+He's not the final boss; he might look like it, but he's defeated long before the story ends.
+They are the driving force in this early part, but they are not the ultimate threat.
+The real villain, The Man Behind the Man

 Spoilers abound, obviously.